OSGP/Documentation/chapter4/README.md

 1. Create a fork of the OSGP repo you will be working in
 2. Make and commit your changes to your fork
-3. Create a pull request to merge the changes into the right branch (see 4.2.1 for the branching strategy) If the changes fixes a bug, mention the issue number in the commit message or pull request message (example: fixes 101, solved 87).
+3. Create a pull request to merge the changes into the right branch (see 4.2.1 for the branching strategy) If the changes fix a bug, mention the issue number in the commit message or pull request message (example: fixes 101, solved 87).
 If no ticket exists, create one beforehand.
 Afterwards, please update the relevant documentation in this GitBook.

 ### 4.1.4 Open Source Branching Strategy